Customer value: Definition, measurement & how to increase it

 While it takes time and effort to measure your customer value, the insights you’ll gain will be invaluable.

 Focus on customer value to grow your brand

-People often measure a business’s success by its sales.
-But to gauge a company’s long-term success, you have to also consider another factor: the way customers feel after they make a purchase.
+People often measure a business’ success by its sales.
+But to gauge a company’s long-term success, you also have to consider another factor: the way customers feel after they make a purchase.